mnowotny/npm-build-tools/README.md

-# Preabmle
+# Preamble

-This repository was forked from https://github.com/Deathspike/npm-build-tools to update a vulnerable dependency.
+This repository was originally forked from https://github.com/Deathspike/npm-build-tools to update a vulnerable dependency.

 # npm-build-tools